Travel spots in Lithuania

 Wooden church in the centre of Veiviržėnai

-The Church of St Matthew the Apostle and Evangelist stands on Laisvės Street in the centre of Veiviržėnai.
-According to the Cultural Heritage Register, it is part of the state-protected Veiviržėnai church building complex.
+The Church of St Matthew the Apostle and Evangelist stands on Laisvės Street in the centre of the radially planned town of Veiviržėnai.
+According to the Cultural Heritage Register, it is part of the state-protected Veiviržėnai church building complex (code 33477), while the church itself has a separate unique code, 1422.

 This is not only a single wooden building.
 The complex includes the church, belfry, churchyard fence with gates, and small sacred-architecture objects.
 When visiting, walk around the whole churchyard rather than stopping at the facade.

-The Cultural Heritage Register dates the church to 1767-1769 and notes a repair in 2009.
-It is a second-half eighteenth-century wooden sacred-architecture site that has retained features of Samogitian folk architecture.
+The Cultural Heritage Register dates the church to 1767-1769 and notes a repair in 2009 to a project by architect P. Ramonas.
+It is a second-half eighteenth-century wooden sacred-architecture site that has kept the features of Samogitian folk architecture; VLE gives the year as 1769.

-The Register description emphasizes traditional Samogitian folk architecture with Historicist elements.
-That wording is useful on site because the church is not a pure example of one formal style.
-It shows local wooden building, later renewal, and Historicist details together.
+The Register describes the style as traditional folk architecture typical of Samogitia, with Historicist elements.
+That wording matters because the church is not a pure example of one style: it shows local wooden building, later renewal, and Historicist details together.
+A parish is recorded in Veiviržėnai from 1804, and the town's first wooden church was built as early as 1639.

 At the time of research, the Diocese of Telšiai page listed Sunday Masses at 10:00 and 12:00, weekday Mass at 18:00, and Saturday Mass at 10:00.
-The parish page also mentioned the titular feast date as September 21, transferred to Sunday.
+The parish page also gives the titular St Matthew feast date as September 21, transferred to Sunday.
+Because schedules change, check the official parish or diocesan information before travelling.

 Church of St Matthew the Apostle and Evangelist in Veiviržėnai sources